alptugan/blog-teaching/content/Knowledge/Computational Thinking.md

 draft: false
 banner: "[[mnemonic-cover.png]]"
 ---
 Computational thinking has become a buzzword in recent years, thanks to the rise of the tech industry and the increasing integration of computer science into the school curriculum (Tendre & Danning, 2016).
 But what exactly is computational thinking?
 According to researcher Jeannette Wing, it is "==a fundamental skill that requires thinking at a variety of abstraction levels==" (Wing, 2008).
-In other words, it's a way of thinking that is applicable to any problem, whether you're trying to figure out the best way to get from point A to point B, or you're designing a computer program to do the same..
+In other words, it's a way of thinking that is applicable to any problem, whether you're trying to figure out the best way to get from point A to point B, or you're designing a computer program to do the same...

 The relationship between programming and computational thinking is that the latter is essential for the former.
 Computer programming can be thought of as a way to test hypotheses and solve problems related to computational devices (Romero et. al, 2017).
 It is a crucial step in developing empathy with computational devices.
 In order to be a good programmer, one must have a strong foundation in computational thinking.